 Hospital admissions for mental health disorders

 Wakefield has lower rates of hospital admission rates for mental health disorders in those aged under 18 than the national average.
-In 2012/13, there were 44 admissions to hospital because of a mental health disorder, a rate of 64.3 per 100,000 population aged under 18, compared to 81.5 in England.
+In 2016/17, there were 29 admissions to hospital because of a mental health disorder, a rate of 41.1 per 100,000 population aged under 18, compared to 81.5 in England.
 This is a slight increase locally from the previous year, however it is much lower than in the periods 2012/13, 2013/14 and 2014/15.

 Hospital admissions for self-harm